The best hotels in San Ignacio

 Nightlife is low-key.
 A few bars cluster near the Hawksworth Bridge area, and weekends get lively around the central park.
 If you're staying at a jungle lodge on Macal River Road or Cristo Rey, plan to eat on-site in the evenings. town is a 15-20 minute drive, and taxis at midnight are not guaranteed.

-San Ignacio's best neighborhoods
+San Ignacio's best hotel regions

 San Ignacio splits into town center, jungle outskirts, and the Cristo Rey corridor heading south.
 Start with Buena Vista Hill or Cahal Pech if you want walkability.
 Cristo Rey Road and Macal River Valley are worth the distance only if you're going all-in on the jungle experience.